-- Apply Davis-Bacon requirements properly; - Support Subrecipient compliance with labor standards through education and advice; - Monitor Subrecipient performance; - Investigate probable violations and complaints of underpayment; and - Pursue debarment and other available sanctions against repeat labor standards violators, if necessary
+- Monitor Subrecipient performance. - Investigate probable violations and complaints of underpayment; and - Pursue debarment and other available sanctions against repeat labor standards violators, if necessary

 By executing the CDBG-MIT Subrecipient Agreement, Subrecipients have agreed to manage and enforce all Davis-Bacon labor standards requirements and have accepted the responsibilities described in this chapter.